 - YouTube TV – offers a 1-week free trial

-Since U.S. open coverage is split between a few channels, and ESPN3 coverage is only accessible through the ESPN app, we recommend you just use the ESPN app to watch the Open.
-You can use the ESPN app on Amazon Fire TV, Android TV, Apple TV, Chromecast, Xbox One, PlayStation 4, iOS, and Android devices.
+Since US Open coverage is split between a few channels, and ESPN+ coverage is only accessible through the ESPN app, we recommend you just use the ESPN app to watch the Open.
+You can use the ESPN app on Amazon Fire TV, Android TV, Apple TV, Chromecast, Xbox, PlayStation, iOS, and Android devices.
 The benefit of the ESPN app is combining all ESPN channels into one easy-to-use app.
-All you need to do is subscribe to a streaming service that offers ESPN, ESPN2, and ESPN3, and all available U.S. Open coverage will be available through the ESPN app.
-Follow the steps below to watch all rounds of the U.S. Open on the ESPN app on streaming devices like Roku.
+All you need to do is subscribe to a streaming service that offers ESPN, ESPN2, and ABC, and all available US Open coverage will be available through the ESPN app.
+ESPN+ is included with Hulu Live TV.
+However, if you chose another streaming service for ESPN, you can subscribe to ESPN+ separately.
+Follow the steps below to watch all rounds of the US Open on the ESPN app on streaming devices like Roku.

 On Streaming Devices like Fire TV, Roku, Smart TVs, Etc.